 - Atira Property Management (Vancouver) – Employs women who are victims of violence

 - Inner City Renovations (Winnipeg) – Employs urban aboriginal persons

 - Turnaround Couriers (Toronto) – Employs at-risk youth

 - Renaissance (Montreal) – Hires directly from provincial social assistance programs

-In 2010, SCP embarked on an 18-month pilot with 3 of Canada’s largest employers to test the scalability of community hiring for corporations.
-Our objective is to prove the business case for community hiring to employers, by demonstrating that people who have faced barriers to employment, but are now motivated and ready to work, can be as good (or better) than hires through traditional recruitment channels.
-In these pilots, SCP, in collaboration with local employment service agency partners, developed customized pre-employment training, with the objective of streamlining agency training and preparation of job seekers who have overcome employment barriers, with the hiring cycles and needs of employers.
+In 2010, Social Capital Partners embarked on an 18-month pilot with three of Canada’s largest employers to test the scalability of community hiring for corporations.
+Our objective was to prove the business case for community hiring to employers, by demonstrating that people who faced difficulty finding work, but are now motivated and ready to work, can be as good (or better) than hires through traditional recruitment channels.
+In these pilots, Social Capital Partners, in collaboration with local employment service agency partners, developed customized pre-employment training, with the objective of streamlining agency training and preparation of job seekers who have overcome employment barriers, with the hiring cycles and needs of employers.

-SCP believes that with the right combination of pre-employment training and post-employment support systems, motivated candidates who would have otherwise been considered less competitive based solely on their experience, would perform as well, or better than, traditional entry-level employees.
-Through ongoing data tracking over the span of the pilot project, SCP seeks to build a ‘business case’ for community hiring using evidence-based data that will correlate specific pre-employment support systems, such as skills training, to employment outcomes, such as performance, career progression and retention.
+Social Capital Partners believe that with the right combination of pre-employment training and post-employment support systems, motivated candidates who would have otherwise been considered less competitive based solely on their experience, would perform as well, or better than, traditional entry-level employees.
+Through ongoing data tracking over the span of the pilot project, Social Capital Partners seeks to build a ‘business case’ for community hiring using evidence-based data that will correlate specific pre-employment support systems, such as skills training, to employment outcomes, such as performance, career progression and retention.